ucl-cssb/cneta/README.md

 trace-mcmc-params_* can be imported into [Tracer](https://beast.community/tracer) to check the convergence of the chains.

 trace-mcmc-trees_* can be analyzed by [TreeAnnotator](https://beast.community/treeannotator) to get a summary tree (maximum credibility tree).

-# Note
-OpenMP is used to accelerate tree search in svtreeml.
-To turned off OpenMP, please set "omp =" in makefile and comment out "#include <omp.h>" in svtreeml.cpp.